A lower bound on the two-arms exponent for critical percolation on the lattice: The large deviation estimate

-All the sites of the sets $A_k$, $O_k$, $C_k$ are in $\Lambda(n)$.
-Initially, we set $O_0=C_0=\varnothing$ and $A_0$ is the set of the sites of $\Lambda(n)$ which are connected to $x$ by an open path in $\eta$.
-Recall that a path is a sequence of sites such that each site is a neighbour of its predecessor.
+\item The set $C_k$: these are closed sites, which have been visited by the algorithm. \end{itemize} All the sites of the sets $A_k$, $O_k$, $C_k$ are in $\Lambda(n)$.
+Initially, we set $O_0=C_0=\varnothing$ and $A_0$ is the set of the sites of $\Lambda(n)$ which are connected to $x$ by an open path in~$\eta$.
+Recall that a path is a sequence of sites such that each site is a neighbor of its predecessor.
 Thus a site $y$ belongs to $A_0$ if and only if

 Suppose that the sets $A_k,O_k,C_k$ are built and let us explain how to build the sets $A_{k+1},O_{k+1},C_{k+1}$.
 If $A_k=\varnothing$, the algorithm terminates and